 In the first century BC, Julius Caesar reformed the Roman calendar.
 For this complicated task, Cleopatra suggested that he rely on Sosigene of Alexandria, an Egyptian astronomer.
 In the sea of calculations he had to make to establish dates, durations, and holidays, Sosigene would have dated the winter solstice to December 25.
 The fact that Christmas is celebrated on that date depends on this.
 More than 200 years passed.

 Meanwhile, Rome had changed.
 It had become an Empire that reached far to the East.
 And new religions had arrived from the East.
 Among the most successful was the cult of Mithras, a solar deity.

 The emperor Aurelian, in turn, had become a follower of the cult of the unconquered Sun.
 We said that Sosigene had set the solstice for December 25.
 To spread his new religion in Rome, Aureliano established that the Christmas of the Inviting Sun would be celebrated on that date.
 A feast that the pagans and followers of Mithras and other religions would also celebrate.

 This holiday has many true origins of Christmas, and we have seen that the holidays related to the solstice are much older.
-Furthermore, it seems that the people very little felt this thing of the Unconquered Sun.
+Furthermore, very few people felt this Unconquered Sun thing.